api2cart/Android-sdk/docs/AttributeApi.md

 AttributeApi apiInstance = new AttributeApi();
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 String params = id,name; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = id,name; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve try {
+Max allowed count=250 String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve String params = id,name; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = id,name; // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all try {
-    ModelResponseAttributeAttributesetList result = apiInstance.attributeAttributesetList(start, count, params, exclude, responseFields);
+    ModelResponseAttributeAttributesetList result = apiInstance.attributeAttributesetList(start, count, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AttributeApi#attributeAttributesetList");